 Can I consolidate debts without using my home as security?+

-The key to making debt consolidation work in your favour is to look beyond the monthly payment and consider the full picture.
+Compare the total cost of the consolidation loan over its full term against what you would pay by continuing with your current debts.
+The key is to look beyond the monthly payment and consider the full picture.
 Ask yourself:

 - What is the total cost of the consolidation loan over its full term, compared to what I would pay if I continued with my current debts?